 But there’s even ANOTHER reason why I post content!
 I have many legs holding up my Table of Content! 🦵

 I also post content because of a bigger concern I see, one which is not just part of the social media fabric but our society as a whole.
-And in the spirit of the Entrepreneur archetype, I’ve spotted a problem and seek to provide answers and solutions.
+And in the spirit of the Entrepreneur archetype, I’ve spotted a problem and seek to provide solutions!

 What am I’m referring to?

 📌 The excess of blame but a lack of understanding.

 📌 The excess of style but a lack of substance.